vporton/avatrade-job-test/README.md

 ## Used packages

-I use djangorestframework as a powerful REST framework with easy debugging.
+I use `djangorestframework` as a powerful REST framework with easy debugging.

+`requests` for making HTTP(S) requests to external servers.

 ## Architecture decisions